geudde/attic-chest/pages/13.reference/01.porden/docs.md

 and in Austria, and also in Africa.
 The mountains and beds of salt, between Tripoli and the Pillars of Hercules, have been noticed by Herodotus, but 1 they are not so regularly situated as he has described.
-He also mentions, that the inhabitants built their houses of salt, a custom they still retain. " It never rains," he observes, "otherwise such structures could not be durable."
+He also mentions, that the inhabitants built their houses of salt, a custom they still retain.
+It never rains,he observes, "otherwise such structures could not be durable."
 A sudden shower would in that country injure the houses of the inhabitants more than the wear and tear of many years.
 This salt, like that of Portugal, is usually of a purple colour, but that which is washed down by the dews